 Master of Science in Accounting

-Maximize Your Expertise with a Maryland Smith MSA
+Maximize Your Expertise with a UMD Smith MSA

-Explore how major corporations and public accounting firms track and report their finances.
-The Master of Science in Accounting (MSA) program gives you advanced knowledge of how to manage financial data while following today's strict accounting standards.
+Explore how major businesses track and report their finances.
+You’ll gain specialized knowledge of how to analyze and manage financial and tax data while following today’s strict accounting guidelines.

 Advance Toward Your CPA Certification